afa7789/GBTCharacterCount/README.md

 # Character counter | ▮▮▮▮▮▮▮▮

-Simple code just to try out and Binary Tree on Golang Count characters to train openning a file and reading it, as well as printing out stuff more pretty formated.
+Simple code just to try out and Binary Tree on Golang.

+Count characters to train openning a file and reading it, as well as printing out stuff more pretty formated.

 Using a simple logic of max number of repeated chars and casting to float and then int to floor and create the repetitions to print it in kind of histogram form for a more didatic value.

 ## Running